AuroraDuke/TurkishHateSpeech-NLP/README.md

 The datasets used in the study were divided into two main groups: synthetic and non-synthetic.
 The same preprocessing procedures were applied to both datasets:

 1. **Non-Synthetic Dataset**: A dataset consisting of existing hate speech texts.
-2. **Synthetic Dataset**: Synthetic data generation, using the Llama 3.1 7D language model, was structured to add new texts to the existing dataset and enrich the dataset.
+2. **Synthetic Dataset**: **Synthetic data generation, using the Llama 3.1 8B** language model, was structured to add new texts to the existing dataset and enrich the dataset.
 This process was structured to help balance the unbalanced classes.
    - To overcome the problems caused by imbalanced data classes, the SMOTE (Synthetic Minority Oversampling Technique) method was applied.
 The same data processing and modeling procedures were applied to both datasets.

 ### Data Preprocessing